androidx/constraintlayout/CONTRIBUTING.md

 * Download the latest stable versions of [Android Studio](https://developer.android.com/studio) and [IntelliJ](https://www.jetbrains.com/idea/download/)
 * Build the project and run the tests to make sure you're in a good place.
 * Find an outstanding issue on [Google's issue tracker](https://issuetracker.google.com/issues/new?component=323867&template=1023345) or the [Github Issues](https://github.com/androidx/constraintlayout/issues) in this repository.
 * Submit your first Pull Request.
-Make sure all commit status check are passing to be sure it will get reviewed.
+Make sure all commit status checks are passing to be sure it will get reviewed.

 ## ⚠️ Prerequisites